Rustam-Z/deep-learning-notes/Course 2 Improving Deep Neural Networks/README.md

 ### Normalizing inputs
 - It makes the cost function faster to optimize.
-- The shape of cost function will be consistent, which will speed up learning.

 - Normalization are going on these steps:
     1. Get the mean of the training set: `mean = (1/m) * sum(x(i))`
     2. Subtract the mean from each input: `X = X - mean`.
 This makes your inputs centered around 0.